sairam468/employee-leave-management-system/README.md

-# 🏢 Employee Leave Management System
+# 🏢 Employee Leave Management System - REST API

 ## 📌 Overview

-Employee Leave Management System is an enterprise-grade web application built using Spring Boot and Spring Data JPA to streamline leave request workflows within an organization.
+Employee Leave Management System is a RESTful backend application built using Spring Boot and Spring Data JPA.

-The system enables employees to apply for leave and allows administrators to review, approve, or reject requests using a role-based access control mechanism.

-The application follows a clean layered MVC architecture and demonstrates structured backend development practices.
+The system provides CRUD-based API endpoints for managing employee leave requests and tracking workflow status.

+All endpoints were tested using Postman.

+This project focuses on backend API design, database integration, and layered architecture implementation.

 ---